percona/portal-doc/docs/advisors/checks/security-non-root-accounts-super-privileges.md

 	- The server accepts one connection from a SUPER client even if the connection limit configured by the max_connections system variable is reached.
 	- Updates can be performed even when the read_only system variable is enabled.
 This applies to explicit table updates, and to use of account-management statements such as GRANT and REVOKE that update tables implicitly.

+__The Best Practice__ indicate to assign direct SUPER privileges to a single user, then use _Roles_ to manage any other account who may need to have this high level of privilege.

 ## Resolution
 Revoke Super grants from the users who are not supposed to be MySQL instance administrators.